agourlay/cornichon/cornichon-docs/docs/dsl.md

 - Log duration

-By default all `Step` execution time can be found in the logs, but sometimes one needs to time a series of steps.
+By default, all `Step` execution time can be found in the logs, but sometimes one needs to time a series of steps.

 This is where `LogDuration` comes in handy, it requires a label that will be printed as well to identify results.